skoolkid/skoolkit/sphinx/source/components.rst

 Control file generator
 ----------------------
-This object is reponsible for generating a dictionary of control directives from a snapshot.
+This object is responsible for generating a dictionary of control directives from a snapshot.
 Each key in the dictionary is an address, and the associated value is the control directive (e.g. 'b' or 'c') for that address.
 The control file generator object must supply the following API function, in common with